ekeren/react-wing-workshop/06-wrap.md

    BROWSER=none wing run backend/main.w
    ```

+5. Now lets commit these changes, push them to a new branch and create a pull request to see the changes in wing.cloud
+6. If all checks out ok, you can merge the pull request

+🚀 Congratulations, you now have a running React + Wing website on Wing.cloud 🚀

-5. Compile it to Terraform for AWS and apply it (requires Terraform CLI with configured AWS credentials):
+7. Compile it to Terraform for AWS and apply it (requires Terraform CLI with configured AWS credentials):
    ```
    wing compile -t tf-aws backend/main.w cd backend/target/main.tfaws